 Nucleus represents assets in a hierarchical, tree-like structure.
-To an end user it looks just like a familiar file tree - with directories and files inside them.
+To an end user it looks just like a familiar file tree, with directories and files within.

-Files can be uploaded, downloaded, and moved around; directories created, deleted, and listed; permissions can be managed as desired etc.
+Files can be uploaded, downloaded, and moved; directories created, deleted, moved, and listed.

 Nucleus utilizes a single file tree similar to Unix systems, with a “path”